๐ฑ Install and Use Git¶

 Git includes a security feature that prevents operations in repositories owned by a different user.
 This helps protect against executing Git commands in directories that may have been modified by another account.

 On systems where repositories are intentionally shared between users, this protection may block normal Git operations.
-If the machine is fully under your control and repositories are trusted, you can disable this check globally:
+If the machine is fully under your control and repositories are trusted, you can add the specific repository path to the safe list:

 ๐ Create empty Git repository¶